-Kushki, an Ecuador-based fintech, raises $86M to build financial infrastructure in Latam – TechCrunch
+Kushki, an Ecuador-based fintech, raises $86M to build financial infrastructure in LatAm – TechCrunch

-Just about every week there’s a blockbuster round coming out of South America, but in certain countries such as Ecuador, things have been more hush hush.
-However, Kushki, a Quito-based fintech, is bringing attention to the region with today’s announcement of a $86 million Series B and a $600 million valuation.
+Just about every week there’s a blockbuster round coming out of South America, but in certain countries such as Ecuador, things have been more hush-hush.
+However, Kushki, a Quito-based fintech, is bringing attention to the region with today’s announcement of an $86 million Series B and a $600 million valuation.

 “We never thought that we would return home [from the U.S.] and build a company that was more valuable in Ecuador than we had built in the U.S.,” said Aron Schwarzkopf, CEO and co-founder of Kushki.

-Schwarzkopf and his business partner, Sebastián Castro, had previously built and sold a fintech called Leaf in the U.S. in 2014.
+Schwarzkopf and his business partner, Sebastián Castro, previously built and sold a fintech called Leaf in the U.S. in 2014.
 The two are originally from Ecuador but moved to Boston for college, where they met watching soccer.

-Unlike many other fintechs in Latam that are out to help the unbanked, Kushki works behind the scenes building the tech infrastructure that companies like Nubank use to transfer money.
-Some of the functionalities they build enable both local and cross-border payment players in credit and debit cards, bank transfers, digital cash, mobile wallets, and other alternative payment methods.
+Unlike many other fintechs in LatAm that are out to help the unbanked, Kushki works behind the scenes building the tech infrastructure that companies like Nubank use to transfer money.
+Some of the functionalities they build enable both local and cross-border payment players in credit and debit cards, bank transfers, digital cash, mobile wallets and other alternative payment methods.

 “We realized there was a gigantic opportunity to democratize and create infrastructure to move money,” Schwarzkopf told TechCrunch.

-The company, which was founded in 2017, already has operations in Mexico, Colombia, Ecuador, Peru, and Chile.
+The company, which was founded in 2017, already has operations in Mexico, Colombia, Ecuador, Peru and Chile.
 The Series B will be used to accelerate growth and expand to Brazil and nine other markets in Central America.

 Generally, expanding to Brazil is an expensive proposition, and therefore not a path that all companies can take, even though it can be an extremely profitable move if done right.
 Some of the challenges include the need to translate everything into Portuguese followed by the varying financial regulations.